glapointe7/CaterpillarTubePricing/CodeBook.md

-# Code Book

-### Model quoted prices for industrial tube assemblies

-Walking past a construction site, Caterpillar's signature bright yellow machinery is one of the first things you'll notice.
-Caterpillar sells an enormous variety of larger-than-life construction and mining equipment to companies across the globe.
-Each machine relies on a complex set of tubes (yes, tubes!) to keep the forklift lifting, the loader loading, and the bulldozer from dozing off.

-Like snowflakes, it's difficult to find two tubes in Caterpillar's diverse catalogue of machinery that are exactly alike.
-Tubes can vary across a number of dimensions, including base materials, number of bends, bend radius, bolt patterns, and end types.
+# Description of the Dataset

+### Dataset Purpose
-Currently, Caterpillar relies on a variety of suppliers to manufacture these tube assemblies, each having their own unique pricing model.
-This competition provides detailed tube, component, and annual volume datasets, and challenges you to predict the price a supplier will quote for a given tube assembly.
+This dataset comes from [here](https://www.kaggle.com/c/caterpillar-tube-pricing/data) and has the purpose to serve of input to help to predict the price a supplier will quote for a given tube assembly.

-### Dataset
+### Dataset Summary
 The dataset is comprised of a large number of relational tables that describe the physical properties of tube assemblies.
 You are challenged to combine the characteristics of each tube assembly with supplier pricing dynamics in order to forecast a quote price for each tube.
 The quote price is labeled as cost in the data.

-### Notations
+### Dataset Codes
-In this dataset, there is no blank cell.
+In this entire dataset, there is no blank cell.
 The `NA` values mean that a value is not applicable to a specific field property.
 The value `0` always means a numerical value, not a boolean value like `false` nor a missing value.
-The notation `Y` means `YES` and can be treated as the boolean value `true`.
-The notation `N` means `NO` and can be treated as the boolean value `false`.
+The notation `Y` means `YES` and can be treated as the value `1`.
+The notation `N` means `NO` and can be treated as the value `0`.
 Finally, the value `NONE` means that there is no such component on a certain tube assembly.
+We will treat `NA` and `NONE` as `NA` values.

 We can also see the code `OTHER` which is associated with the identifiant `9999`.
 This means that this element is another element which is not contained in the given list.